A Guide to driving the Conor Pass, Dingle Peninsula, Ireland

 Along the road, you will also come across Brandon Mountain which is Ireland’s second highest peak at 3,217 feet tall.
 This is a heavy snow prone region so there are chances of being closed during winters if weather conditions are unsuitable.
 The 10km beach of Castlegregory lies to the north.

-The drive along the entire length of Conor Pass – from Dingle Town towards Brandon Bay and Castlegregory, a village in County Kerry, will take you across the Dingle Peninsula.
+The drive along the entire length of Conor Pass – from Dingle Town towards Brandon Bay and Castlegregory, a village in County Kerry, will take you across the Dingle Peninsula drive.
 Castlegregory is a quaint little place bustling with life and the longest beach in Ireland, lakes, forests, islands, rivers and breathtaking scenery.

 At 25.4 km from Castlegregory, Tralee is a 24-minute drive.
 The largest county town of County Kerry Tralee lies in the south-west of Ireland.
 Located on the northern side of the neck of the Dingle Peninsula, Tralee is a worth a stop with its great museum and a wetlands centre.